gardener/gardener/docs/usage/control_plane_migration.md

 ## Shoot Control Plane Migration

-Triggering the migration is done by changing the `Shoot`'s `.spec.seedName` to a `Seed` that differs from the `.status.seedName`, we call this `Seed` `"Destination Seed"`.
-This action can only be performed by an operator with necessary RBAC.
-If the Destination `Seed` does not have a backup and restore configuration, the change to `spec.seedName` is rejected.
+Triggering the migration is done by changing the `Shoot`'s `.spec.seedName` to a `Seed` that differs from the `.status.seedName`, we call this `Seed` a `"Destination Seed"`.
+This action can only be performed by an operator with the necessary RBAC.
+If the Destination `Seed` does not have a backup and restore configuration, the the change to `spec.seedName` is rejected.
 Additionally, this Seed must not be set for deletion and must be healthy.

-If the `Shoot` has different `.spec.seedName` and `.status.seedName` a process is started to prepare the Control Plane for migration:
+If the `Shoot` has different `.spec.seedName` and `.status.seedName`, a process is started to prepare the Control Plane for migration:

 1. `.status.lastOperation` is changed to `Migrate`.
 2. Kubernetes API Server is stopped and the extension resources are annotated with `gardener.cloud/operation=migrate`.